trongphuongpro/OpenCV-HOGSVM-wrapper/README.md

-## A wrapper for OpenCV 3 HOG-SVM based Object Detector
+## A wrapper for HOG-SVM based Object Detector in OpenCV 3